adrianrf/OpenGD77/docs/OpenGD77_User_Guide.md

 This setting controls the beeps which are played at the **start** or **end**, or **both** start and end of DMR transmissions.

-The beep at the start of transmissions is used to confirm connection to a repeater, because it is only played when the radio enters the main transmission phase to a repeater, and not when its '**waking**' the repeater.
+The beep at the start of transmissions is used to confirm connection to a repeater, because it is only played when the radio enters the main transmission phase to a repeater, and not when it is '**waking**' the repeater.

-These beeps are only played through the radio's speaker, they are not transmitted via the DMR audio signal.
+These beeps are only played through the radio's speaker; they are not transmitted via the DMR audio signal.

 Options are: